nathanjessen/nathanjessen.github.io/README.md

 - [Font Face Observer](https://fontfaceobserver.com/)
 - [Fontello](http://fontello.com/)

+## Posts

+Posts will fall into one of several categories.

+- Article
+- Talk
+- Tip
+- Tutorial
+- Video

 ## Issues

 If you discover a bug, [report it here](https://github.com/nathanjessen/nathanjessen.github.com/issues) or even better, edit and send a pull-request with the fix.